 While Rolex is the most well-known watch brand and tends to make extremely high-quality watches, they’re not indestructible.

-Rolex watches will suffer the same fate as any other watch if showering with them too many times.
-As spoke about earlier, the heat will degrade the gaskets, water resistance ratings will drop over time, soapy gunk will get in places they shouldn’t be an overall, you’ll require more trips to the watchmaker for a service.
+Rolex watches will suffer the same fate as any other watch if showered with them too many times.
+As spoke about earlier, the heat will degrade the gaskets, water-resistance ratings will drop over time, soapy gunk will get in places they shouldn’t be and overall, and you’ll require more trips to the watchmaker for a service.

 Not worth the risk.

 Can You Wear a Fitbit in the Shower?

 Fitbit’s own support page says that the Fitbit Flex is water-resistant, but says you should not shower or even swim while wearing it.
 The same goes for some of their more water-resistant models such as the Fitbit Surge and Fitbit Charge, they’re not meant to be submerged in water, nor to withstand that level of water temperature.

 With all the negative consequences showering with your watch can have, it’s just not worth the risk unless it’s a watch, you just don’t care much for.
 In which case… Why do you want to wear it so badly, even when taking a shower?

 12 thoughts on “Can You Wear a Watch in the Shower?”

 Great review about Water Resistant Watches.
 Thank you

 I’ve showered with my 150m and 200m and 300m dive watches for the last 61 years same watches for months at a time and never had a problem so I’ll keep doing it till the day I die.